 BURNS POND: trout, bass

-CAMPBELL LAKE: brook trout, rainbow trout
+CAMPBELL LAKE: hatchery rainbow trout, brook trout

-CHEWAUCAN RIVER: redband trout
+CHEWAUCAN RIVER: redband trout, largemouth bass, brown bullhead

 CHICKAHOMINY RESERVOIR: trout

-COTTONWOOD MEADOWS: rainbow trout, brook trout
+COTTONWOOD MEADOWS: hatchery rainbow trout, brook trout

 COW LAKES: largemouth bass, white crappie, brown bullheads, rainbow trout

+No recent fishing reports.
 As of 2013, the lakes will no longer be stocked with rainbow trout due to poor habitat quality.

-DEADHORSE LAKE: rainbow trout
+DEADHORSE LAKE: hatchery rainbow trout

 DELINTMENT LAKE: trout

-DEMING CREEK: redband trout
+DEMING CREEK: redband trout and bull trout

 DEVILS LAKE (FISHHOLE CREEK): largemouth bass, black crappie, yellow perch, brown bullhead